isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Now there is only one copy of the operations linking and unlinking elements of a `List`.
 The `Link` and `List` classes do nothing but type manipulation.

-Instead of using a separate "base" type, another common technique is to specialize for `void` or `void*` and have the general template for `T` be just the safely-encapsulated casts to and from the core `void` implementation.
+Instead of using a separate “base” type, another common technique is to specialize for `void` or `void*` and have the general template for `T` be just the safely-encapsulated casts to and from the core `void` implementation.

 **Alternative**: Use a [PIMPL](#???) implementation.